Bonus Tax Calculator Australia 2025-26

 Why is my bonus taxed so high?

-This is the question most people are really asking.
+This is the question most people are really asking when they search for a bonus tax calculator.
 In most cases, your bonus is not taxed more heavily than salary.
 What changes is the withholding method your employer uses on the pay run.
 ATO PAYG schedules can treat that pay period like you earn the same inflated amount all year, so the withholding looks aggressive even when your final tax outcome is much lower.
+You can check the exact PAYG withholding rates the ATO publishes for each pay frequency.

 That means two numbers matter: